ElazarK/content-docs/scripts/D2Exec.md

-Use this script to execute the command and pack the output back to server.
+Executes the command and packs the output back to server.

 ## Script Data
 ---